dnd2/learngit/Old_Words.md

 **Dialog**

 	- Excuse me.
-What's y__ name, plase?
+What's y__ name, please?
 	- I'm May.
 	- Hi, May.
 Where a__ you from?
 	- I'm from Japan.
 H__ about you?